okta/okta-auth-dotnet/README.md

 ## Getting Started

+The SDK is compatible with:

+* .NET Standard 2.0 and 2.1
-The SDK is compatible with [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/library) 1.3 and .NET Framework 4.6.1 or higher.
+* .NET Framework 4.6.1 or higher
+* .NET Core 3.0 or higher

 ### Install using Nuget Package Manager
  1. Right-click on your project in the Solution Explorer and choose **Manage Nuget Packages...**